Sports at St Anne’s 2017-2018

 “If you can believe it, the mind can achieve it.”

 We provide a variety of sporting opportunities at St Anne’s.
 We have an exciting provision of sports in the curriculum, plus our lunch time clubs and after school clubs.
-We also participate in friendly and competitive matches with local schools and have competed within the South West Area of Schools.
+All of our children are taught how to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
+We also participate in friendly and competitive matches with local schools and have competed within the South West Area of Schools competitions.
 We enjoy having professional coaches in to teach our children.

 In April 2013, the government announced that £150million would be released to fund primary school physical education and sport as part of the London 2012 Olympic legacy.
 Please read how we have used our Sports Premium funding to support the Sports provision within our school.

 Gold Mark Award For the second year St Anne’s has been awarded the School Games Gold Mark Award for our commitment, engagement and delivery of competitive school sport in 2016/17.
 This is a brilliant achievement as it confirms what talented children we have at St Anne’s.

 Contact details of clubs outside of school:

 Archery Gordano Valley Archery Club .
 Paul Maines firstname.lastname@example.org

 FA Football Skills Girls and Boys Football Andrew.Horne@TheFA.com

 Weston Super Novas Cheerleading Lois Miller firstname.lastname@example.org

 Gemini Gymnastic Club.
 Carolyn Devereaux 01275 866419